mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-7-x.md

 # Easy to add new fonts

-- Add your font directory to `fontDir` configuration parameter.
+- Add your font directory to `fontDir` configuration parameter
-- Define the font file details in the `fontData` parameter
+- Define the font file details in the `fontData` parameter array
 - Access the font by specifying it in your HTML code as the CSS font-family
 - Specifying languages for the font by defining custom `Mpdf\Language\LanguageToFontInterface` and `Mpdf\Language\ScriptToLanguage` implementation